Medicare Annual Enrollment Period

 One of the most important things someone should do is review the changes to their prescription drug coverage (either through a stand-alone Part D plan or within their Medicare Advantage program).

 Clients of the Steinlage Insurance Agency get a free Part D analysis each year to make sure they are in the most appropriate plan for their specific needs.
 We find that this approach can simplify the transition and sometimes save thousands of dollars annually!

 Most Recent AEP Dates

-For 2018, the AEP runs from October 15th. through December 7th.
-Any plan changes then become effective January 2019.
+Each year, Medicare has an AEP from October 15th through December 7th.
+Any plan changes then become effective in January.